 Los Angeles: Faith & Flower

 There's something really sexy about this hot spot.
-Maybe it's the chandeliers, the funky art, the big velvet booths or fantastic wine list and cocktails: the ambiance is truly there in spades.
+Maybe it's the chandeliers, the funky art, the big velvet booths or fantastic wine list and cocktails: The ambiance is truly there in spades.
 But the modern American fare is not an afterthought, from the ceviche and oysters from the raw bar to the bacon-wrapped tenderloin, grilled rib-eye with bone-marrow bordelaise and wonderful and whimsical desserts.
 Get the absinthe table service at the end for a nightcap.

 705 W. Ninth St.; 213-239-0642

-New York: ACME
+New York: Ferris

 San Diego: Solare

 Reserve this restaurant’s private wine room if you can, but the rest of the space is equally intimate.
 With mood-setting ambiance and elegant Italian fare by executive chef Accursio Lota, this Point Loma restaurant is a popular choice for dates.

 820 Roosevelt Rd.; 619-270-9670